 A couple practical notes on the recipe, before I leave you to it:

-the big question: should you cut before or after filling them?
+the big question: should you cut your pop tarts before or after filling?

 making these pop tarts gluten free

 This recipe can be easily made to be gluten free.
-I tinkered with it, replacing all purpose flour with a gluten free one-to-one flour, but if you go this route, it’s important to add just a little less butter and a little tiny bit more water to the dough.
-Gluten free flours (even all purpose ones) are a bit more crumbly than wheat flour, and this adjustment gives the dough a better texture.
+I tinkered with it, replacing all purpose flour with a gluten free one-to-one flour.
+But if you go this route, it’s important to add a little less butter and a tiny bit more water.
+Gluten free flours are a bit more crumbly than wheat flour, and this adjustment gives the dough a better texture.

-If you go gluten free, the dough will be a bit harder to work with, and they might turn out just a little more rustic, but that’s okay.
+If you go gluten free, the dough will be a bit harder to work with, and they might turn out just a little more rustic.
 There’s something very wabi-sabi about homemade pop tarts anyway, and no one wants to feel like they came from a foil packet in a cardboard box.

 decorating with (or without) rose petals

 You can find edible rose petals online, in tea shops, spice shops, and other specialty stores.
 But if you can’t get your hands on rose petals, these are also super pretty with just pistachios.
 If you want to incorporate some pink without petals, you can mix a teeny tiny bit of pink food coloring with the glaze, and then sprinkle it with the pistachios.
 They look really lovely against a very light pastel shade.

 - Total Time: 1 hour 30 minutes

 - 1 large egg (55g)